-RESOLVED, that the stockholders of the Company approve, on an advisory basis, the compensation of the Company's named executive officers described in the Compensation Discussion and Analysis and disclosed in the Summary Compensation Table and the related compensation tables, notes and narrative in the Proxy Statement for the Company's 2018 Annual Meeting of Stockholders.
+RESOLVED, that the stockholders of the Company approve, on an advisory basis, the compensation of the Company's named executive officers described in the Compensation Discussion and Analysis and disclosed in the Summary Compensation Table and the related compensation tables, notes and narrative in the Proxy Statement for the Company's 2019 Annual Meeting of Stockholders.

-This advisory Say-on-Pay Vote is non-binding; however, our Board of Directors and Compensation Committee will review and consider the voting results carefully when making future decisions regarding our executive compensation programs.
+This advisory Say-on-Pay vote is non-binding; however, our Board of Directors and Compensation Committee will review and consider the voting results carefully when making future decisions regarding our executive compensation programs.

-After careful consideration, the Board of Directors has adopted a policy of providing for annual "say-on-pay" advisory votes.
-Unless the Board of Directors modifies its policy on the frequency of holding "say-on-pay" votes, based on the advisory vote of the stockholders on this matter ("say-on-frequency"), the next "say-on-pay" advisory vote will be included in our proxy statement for 2019.
+After careful consideration, the Board of Directors has adopted a policy of providing for annual "Say-on-Pay" advisory votes.
+Unless the Board of Directors modifies its policy on the frequency of holding "Say-on-Pay" votes, , the next "Say-on-Pay" advisory vote will be included in our 2020 proxy statement.